al-ell/geoQuiz/README.md

 - All first time user goals
 - See if I can beat my previous score
-- See what's new since last visiting
+- Contact the quiz maker to request more quizzes

 #### **Admin User**

 As an administrator for the site I want to:

--
 - Be able to update the features with ease

 ---

 ## Design

 ### Colour Scheme

 ![color scheme](/assets/docs/styling/colorPallete.png)
 careated using [Coolors](https://coolors.co/) color pallete generator.